Touring the Battlefield

 Several interpretive trails will guide you through the battlefield park.

-Touring the park on foot takes about two hours.
+Touring the park on foot takes about three hours.

 A. Located near here is Fairfield Gap,